SidmoGoesBrrr/chad-the-discord-bot/README.md

   <h3 align="center">Chad</h3>

   <p align="center">
 Ever wondered what all of your favourite bots rolled into one looks like?
 ONE WORD: CHAD.
 Basically anything and everything you can think of from banning members to making your text into a sick ascii looking text, asking questions to magic 8 Ball and making your own memes.
 You want to repeat 1 msg 20 times?
 We got ya

-You want to kick, ban, mute, unmute, tempmute ,unban, unmute members and our personal favourite lock the server down(Bassically mute and unmute everyone with 1 command)?
+You want to kick, ban, mute, unmute, tempmute ,unban, unmute members and our personal favourite lock the server down(Basically mute and unmute everyone with 1 command)?
 We got ya

 You want to search custom gifs, make your own memes and rob emojis?
 We got ya